greatcyan/portfolio/README.md

 ### Certifications
  - Currently enrolled in Data Science Certification Program at UP Cebu
- - Data Associate Pathway @ Project SPARTA
- - Data Visualization Specialization @ Project SPARTA
- - Data Analytics Professional Certificate @ Google on Coursera
+ - Power BI Data Analyst @ Microsoft on Coursera
  - Business Intelligence Certificate @ Google on Coursera
- - Power BI Data Analyst @ Microsoft on Coursera
+ - Data Analytics Certificate @ Google on Coursera
+ - Data Governance Specialization @ Project SPARTA PH
+ - Computing Specialization @ Project SPARTA PH
+ - Data Visualization Specialization @ Project SPARTA PH
+ - Data Associate Pathway @ Project SPARTA PH

 ### Professional Backgound
 After 10 years in electronics, I transitioned into the world of data, where I've been making significant impacts.
 My journey in data analytics has been marked by the creation of dynamic and insightful projects, including: